top of page

 Planning Application submitted and approved by Havant Borough Council for a loft conversion that will add a new master bedroom and en-suite.

 En-Plan after discussion with the owners drafted a Certificate of Lawfulness Application for a new full height dormer and loft conversion to add a new master bedroom and en-suite that would allow this growing family the room it needs.
-The Certificate of Lawfulness application was subsequently submitted to Havant Borough Council and received planing approval as the volume created by the former fell within the permitted development rights of householder to extend their property by.
+The planning application was subsequently submitted to Havant Borough Council and received planing approval as the volume created by the former fell within the permitted development rights of householder to extend their property by.
 In this instance the volume allowed is 40 cubic meters with the full height dormer coming in well below this figure.

 Will I need planing permission for my loft conversion?